Here's What's New On Netflix In January

 “To Be Takei” (available 1/1)

-You probably missed out on this year’s documentary on “Star Wars” actor George Takei who is also known for his work as a gay-rights activist and for sharing fantastic memes and images online.
+You probably missed out on this year’s documentary on “Star Trek” actor George Takei who is also known for his work as a gay-rights activist and for sharing fantastic memes and images online.

 “Frank” (available 1/8)